nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 [↑ Back to Features Menu](#features-menu)

-### Delete an application of internship : `delete`
+### Delete an internship application : `delete`

-Deletes the specified internship application from the list of internships applied
+Deletes the specified internship application from the list of internships applied.

 Format: `delete INDEX`